geethika608/AI_Patents_Research_Agent/docs/developer_guide/README.md

 ---

-**Happy Coding!** 🚀

-This developer guide should help you get started and contribute effectively to the Patent Research AI Agent project.
-Remember to follow the established patterns and practices, and don't hesitate to ask for help when needed.
+This developer guide provides comprehensive information for developers working on the Patent Research AI Agent project.